kleinesfilmroellchen/spcasm/README.md

 ## Installation

 This is a normal Rust project without special dependencies.
-Use `cargo` for building, running, testing etc.
+Use `cargo` or [`just`](https://just.systems/) for building, running, testing etc.

 ## Usage